 6. University of Colorado Boulder

 The University of Colorado Boulder is known for its warm stone buildings and shining red facades.
-You can see the red glow of this beautiful college campus all the way from the top of the Flatirons, the stately mountains that jut out of the hillside behind the city of Boulder.
+You can see the red glow of this prettiest campuses in the US all the way from the top of the Flatirons, the stately mountains that jut out of the hillside behind the city of Boulder.

 The University of Colorado Boulder features gently sloping hills and little green space nooks to hang out on, rather than a massive lawn.